Adopt-a-Cat held most Saturdays

 Why We Are

-We rescue cats and kittens who are lost or who have been abandoned by their owners in San Luis Obispo County.
+We rescue cats and kittens who are lost or who have been abandoned by their owners.
 They have no one else to care for them unless we intervene.
 Often, they are sickly or malnourished.
 They are placed in our foster home program, where their physical and medical needs are met in a secure and loving environment.
-We then adopt them into a caring home — no matter how long it takes.
+We then adopt them into caring homes — no matter how long it takes.

 Feral Cat Program

-Feline Network volunteers humanely trap feral cats in the San Luis Obispo community in order to decrease their population.
-Feral cats are the offspring of unaltered housecats who are lost or who have been abandoned by their owners.
+Feral cats are the offspring of unaltered house cats who are lost or who have been abandoned by their owners.
 Because their kittens are not handled by humans, they grow up to be wary and fearful of people.
 We advocate a Trap-Neuter-Return program (TNR).
 This greatly reduces the birth rate, and it allows the cats to live out their lives in healthy, managed colonies.
 This world-wide TNR program has proven to be a success wherever it has been instituted.
-For those dealing with feral cats, we offer advice, we loan out traps, and we provide hands-on assistance if needed.
+For those dealing with feral cats, we offer advice, we loan out traps, and we provide hands-on trapping assistance when needed.

 Leave A Legacy of Love